ilkayisik/ilkayisik.github.io/_pages/about.md

 In my research, I used behavioural and brain imaging (fMRI) techniques as well as computational tools (e.g. Machine Learning, Deep Learning) and gained extensive experience in quantitative data analysis and statistical modelling.

-I am an effective communicator and passionate about presenting and communicating results effectively in a visually appealing way.
+I am an effective communicator and passionate about presenting and communicating results in a visually appealing way.

 With up-to-date knowledge acquired during a recently-finished program on data science and data analytics, I'm well-equipped to solve challenging problems in the business and/ or research domain.